Last updated on September 21st, 2023

 Summary

-If you have to keep repressurising your Potterton boiler you should get that problem found and fixed as soon as possible.
+If you have to keep repressurising your boiler you should get that problem found and fixed as soon as possible.

-Feel free to leave feedback or ask me any questions in the comment section below and I’ll try my best to help.
+Feel free to ask any questions in the comments below, and I’ll do my best to help.
+If you found this post helpful, please consider sharing it.

 Do I need to turn my boiler off to repressurise?